-We ensure that all visitors to our school are aware of our Child Protection and Safeguarding procedures and which staff member they should report any concerns to (the member of staff may differ depending on the purpose of the visit e.g., supply teacher, governor, external agency etc.).
+We ensure that all visitors to our school are aware of our Child Protection and Safeguarding procedures and which staff member they should report any concerns to (the member of staff may differ depending on the purpose of the visit, e.g., supply teacher, governor, external agency, etc.).

-We ask that if a visitor to our school has any concerns about child-on-child abuse that they have witnessed, or have been told about, that they report their concerns at the earliest opportunity in person to the school's Designated Safeguarding Lead/the Headteacher/a member of the Senior Leadership Team.
-We ask that visitors report their concerns in person by the end of the school day.
-For example, it would not be appropriate to wait until the following day or leave a written note with concerns.
-The member of staff receiving the report will take an initial note of the concerns and will then make a formal record of the concerns on

-CPOMS and other relevant staff members will be alerted.
-The DSL will seek advice from Statutory Services if the report is deemed urgent or if a child is considered at risk.
+We ask that if a visitor to our school has any concerns about a child or about child-onchild abuse that they have witnessed, or have been told about, they report their concerns at the earliest opportunity in person to the school's DSL/the Headteacher/a member of the Senior Leadership Team.
+We ask that visitors report their concerns in person as soon as possible, but at least by the end of the school day.
+It is not appropriate to wait until the following day or leave a written note with concerns.
+The member of staff receiving the report will take an initial note of the concerns and will then make a formal record of the concerns on CPOMS, and other relevant staff members will be alerted.
+The DSL will seek advice from statutory services if the report is deemed urgent or if a child is considered at risk.

-Recording and evaluating
+Recording and Evaluating

 We will ensure a written report is made as soon after the disclosure as possible, recording the facts as presented by the reporter.
 These may be used as part of a statutory assessment if the case is escalated.
-We will ensure the Designated Safeguarding Lead (or deputy) will be informed as soon as possible, if they were not involved in the initial report.
+We will ensure the DSL (or deputy) is informed as soon as possible, if they were not involved in the initial report.
 All records and actions, safety plans and risk assessments etc will be recorded on CPOMS.
 We will ensure that details of decisions made and reasons for decisions are recorded as well as any outcomes.